ms-iot/imx-iotcore/Documentation/provisioning.md

 ### MAC address fusing
 On the i.MX6 Quad the MAC address is split between two fuses: OCOTP_MAC0 and OCOTP_MAC1

 *spl_board_provision( )* sends the string "MFG:reqmac\n" out the serial line then awaits a response from a remote host.
-The host must respond to the MFG:reqmac request by sending the value to be fused into OCOTP_MAC0, then the value for OCOTP_MAC1 in sequence.
+The host must respond to the MFG:reqmac request by sending the value to be fused into OCOTP_MAC0, the value for OCOTP_MAC1, then a 32-bit sum of both values.

 ### U-Boot Configuration
 The following two settings must be added to your U-Boot config to blow SRKH and MAC address fuses during provisioning.
 These also require a board specific version of *spl_board_provision( )*.